alexvictoor/MarbleTest4J/README.md

     expectSubscriptions(myObservable.getSubscriptions()).toBe(subs);
 }
 ```
-As shown above, you can check events timing and values, but also subscription start and end.
+As shown above, you can check events timing and values, but also when subscriptions start and end.
 Everything in a visual way using marble diagrams in ASCII forms :-)

 ## Usage (the verbose way)

-The API sticks to the RxJS one.
-The main difference is that instead of using a good old TestScheduler, you will need a **MarbleScheduler**.
-If you are already familiar with the API provided by RxJS you can skip this section and go to the next one.
-Otherwise here is how to initiate a scheduler:
+As said before, the API sticks to the RxJS one.
+The cornerstone of this API is the **MArbleScheduler** class.
+Below an example showing how to initiate a scheduler:
 ```
 MarbleScheduler scheduler = new MarbleScheduler();
 ```